antvis/G6/docs/manual/advanced/animation.en.md

 #### Partial Animation

 In this demo, we add extra graphics shape(an image) in `afterDraw`, and set a rotation animation for it.
-Note that the rotation animation is a little complicated, which should be manipulated by matrix.<br />
+Note that the rotation animation is a little complicated, which should be manipulated by matrix.
+The first parameter of `animate()` is a function which returns the properties of each frame; the second parameter defines the configuration for animation, see [animateCfg](#animateCfg)<br />

 <img src='https://gw.alipayobjects.com/mdn/rms_f8c6a0/afts/img/A*uFQsQqxIa_QAAAAAAAAAAABkARQnAQ' alt='download' width='150'/>